How can we imagine the future when we can’t see it?

 Renata Salecl – Slovenia

-Renata Salecl is philosopher and sociologist.
+Renata Salecl is a philosopher and sociologist.
 She is Professor of Psychology and Psychoanalysis of Law at the School of Law, Birkbeck College, University of London and Senior Researcher at the Institute of Criminology at the faculty of Law in Ljubljana, Slovenia.

 She is also Recurring Visiting Professor at Cardozo School of Law in New York and at the School of Law and Justice at the Southern Cross University in Australia.